 Medicare patients are eligible to receive outpatient therapy under Medicare Part B and, because the therapy caps were repealed, they will benefit from improved access to these services.

-To learn five ways to enhance your hospital therapy operations through creating consistency to improve therapist productivity, promoting continuity of care throughout the patient’s journey, facilitating communication between therapists and therapy departments, download our E-book:
+To learn five ways to enhance your hospital therapy operations through creating consistency to improve therapist productivity, promoting continuity of care throughout the patient’s journey, facilitating communication between physical therapists and therapy departments, download our E-book:

 Market Demand for Rehab Therapy is Growing